Creepsy/hydraulic-erosion/README.md

 # hydraulic-erosion
-A hydraulic erosion simulator via a compute shader with simple load and save support for heightmaps.
+A hydraulic erosion simulator written with OpenCL with simple load and save support for heightmaps.